giantswarm/envoy-gateway-app/README.md

 Some apps have restrictions on how they can be deployed.
 Not following these limitations will most likely result in a broken deployment.

-- The [Gateway API App](https://github.com/giantswarm/gateway-api-app) needs to be deployed hand.
+- The [Gateway API App](https://github.com/giantswarm/gateway-api-app) needs to be deployed beforehand.

 ## Credit